 - It is also vital to consider how much you are paying to heat your home.
 We can compare your tariff with other provider's to get the best price.
 Contact Dudley Energy Advice Line on 01384 817086 for help and advice with switching to the best supplier and tariff.

 The link between ill health and fuel poverty has been clearly established.
-A cold indoor environment increases the incidence of ill health such as respiratory illnesses, heart attacks, and strokes are all exacerbated by the cold.
+A cold indoor environment increases the incidence of ill health.
 We are committed to helping our residents achieve affordable warmth by highlighting grants and discount schemes and offering advice on energy efficiency.
 See below for advice on these schemes.